 Another cool thing to do in winter in Seville is to take Flamenco dance lessons to learn how to dance yourself.
 Especially if you’re a group of friends this is really fun!

-Visit the Real Alcazar and the Giralda
+Visit the Real Alcazar, Seville Cathedral, and the Giralda

 Refurbished by Castilian Christians, the original Moorish Alcazar dates back to the 700s and has kept its Arabic features.
 Still today, it’s one of the most outstanding Mudejar examples in Andalucia.

 The Giralda was originally the minaret of the mosque but has since the Catholic Conquest been changed to call people to mass.
+Climbing to the top of the tower is a must when visiting the cathedral.

 Try Roscón de Reyes